nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

   and store images there - easier to manage if printing more than one thing in a sequence

-- due to the fact I run it in container which does not have ffmpeg I need to manually execute script to merge images into a video, I bet that can be fixed by just installing ffmpeg within container but for now I wanted to avoid it.
-  Will do updates later on
+- ffmpeg in container but no automation to merge images in flows

 - basic web ui dashboard, it's crap but provides core info :)